EccirilloM/Padel_Bot_Telegram/README.md

 ---

 **`/addcalendar <username> <polimi schedule>`**
 Adds a lesson schedule for a player.
 You can specify another player's schedule by using their username, or if you omit the username, the schedule will be added for the sender of the command.
+The schedule must be in the format used by **Politecnico di Milano** for lessons.

 Example:
-`/addcalendar @john "Mon 08:00-10:00, Wed 10:00-12:00"`
+`/addcalendar @john "Lun 08:00-10:00, Mer 10:00-12:00"`
-`/addcalendar "Mon 08:00-10:00, Fri 14:00-16:00"` (uses your Telegram username)
+`/addcalendar "Lun 08:00-10:00, Ven 14:00-16:00"` (uses your Telegram username)

 ---

-**`/updatecalendar <username> <schedule>`**
+**`/updatecalendar <username> <polimi schedule>`**
 Updates the lesson schedule for a player.
 Similar to `/addcalendar`, you can specify a player's username or use the sender's username.
+The schedule must be in the format used by **Politecnico di Milano** for lessons.

 Example:
-`/updatecalendar @john "Mon 08:00-10:00, Fri 14:00-16:00"`
+`/updatecalendar @john "Lun 08:00-10:00, Ven 14:00-16:00"`
-`/updatecalendar "Mon 08:00-10:00, Fri 14:00-16:00"` (uses your Telegram username)
+`/updatecalendar "Lun 08:00-10:00, Ven 14:00-16:00"` (uses your Telegram username)

 ---